daggergad7/mako/doc/masstree-rustycpp-migration-plan.md

 ### 1.2 RustyCpp Infrastructure
 - [x] Ensure rusty-cpp checker builds before compilation (`CMakeLists.txt:24`–35).
-- [ ] Add a Masstree-only CMake target running `rusty-cpp-checker` over `src/mako/masstree/*.hh` in CI.
+- [x] Add a Masstree-only CMake target running `rusty-cpp-checker` over `src/mako/masstree/*.hh` in CI.
-- [ ] Fail CI loudly when the checker binary is missing or outdated.
+- [x] Fail CI loudly when the checker binary is missing or outdated.
 - [ ] Generate per-target `@unsafe` warnings for Masstree so reviews surface unsafe usage quickly.
+- [ ] Enforce the RustyCpp call matrix: a function promoted to `@safe` may only call other `@safe`/`@unsafe` functions—no undeclared dependencies allowed.
+- [ ] Add a checker step that fails builds when STL APIs are invoked from `@safe` code without `@external` annotations.

 ### 1.3 Safety Guidelines
 - [ ] Draft Masstree-specific guidance describing when `@unsafe` is acceptable (RCU, raw node access, debug tooling).
 - [ ] Produce a reviewer checklist for `MasstreeValueHandle` changes (handle provenance, GC scheduling, null-handle semantics).
 - [ ] Align contracts with the silo/sto and distributed owners for shared types (`dbtuple`, `transaction`) to avoid conflicting borrow stories.
+- [ ] Provide guidance on replacing STL containers with Rusty equivalents in `@safe` contexts, or requiring explicit `@external` annotations when replacements are not feasible.

 ---